The Architect – Satoshi Nakamoto

 Satoshi and Serendipity

-On October 26th, 2018 the very last day of my Crypto Disruption exhibition, a visitor walked into the gallery to view the paintings.
-She told me she knew nothing about bitcoin but as she looked at each painting she recognised the woman on the Financial Times article in the ‘Satoshi’ portrait as the editor in chief of Moneyweek and FT columnist, Merryn Somerset Webb.
-She told me that Merryn lived here in Edinburgh just down the road from the gallery.
-I had no idea at the time who Merryn was as I didn’t read the FT until I subscribed to it to gather bitcoin articles for my artwork.
-This was a crazy coincidence as writers for the FT live all over the world and so I searched for Merryn on twitter, tagged her in a tweet and invited her to the exhibition.
-Unfortunately, she couldn’t make it before the gallery closed that evening but the next week she visited my studio to see the painting.
-She liked it so much so bought a large print for her office and about a month later she wrote an article for the Financial Times beginning with a mention of the artwork.
+On October 26th, 2018, the very last day of my Crypto Disruption exhibition, a visitor walked into the gallery to view the paintings.
+She told me she knew nothing about bitcoin but recognized the woman in the Financial Times article in the ‘Satoshi’ portrait as Merryn Somerset Webb, the editor-in-chief of Moneyweek and FT columnist.
+She mentioned that Merryn lived here in Edinburgh, just down the road from the gallery.
+I had no idea at the time who Merryn was, as I didn’t read the FT until I subscribed to it to gather bitcoin articles for my artwork.
+This was an amazing coincidence!
+So, I searched for Merryn on Twitter, tagged her in a tweet, and invited her to the exhibition.
+Unfortunately, she couldn’t make it before the gallery closed that evening, but the next week she visited my studio to see the painting.
+She liked it so much that she bought a large print for her office, and about a month later she wrote an article for the Financial Times beginning with a mention of the artwork.

-A few days later someone from London saw Merryn’s tweet about ‘Satoshi’ and contacted me to commission a similar portrait of the same dimensions.
-Interestingly, this buyer was not involved in any way with cryptocurrency or blockchain technology, she was in the banking sector and she just really liked the painting.
-This all happened through absolutely amazing serendipity and these are only a couple examples attesting to the genuine interest and intrigue that people have with ‘The Architect – Satoshi Nakamoto’.
+A few days later, someone from London saw Merryn’s tweet about ‘Satoshi’ and contacted me to commission a similar portrait of the same dimensions.
+Interestingly, this buyer was not involved in any way with cryptocurrency or blockchain technology; she was in the banking sector and just really liked the painting.
+This all happened through absolutely amazing serendipity, and these are only a couple of examples attesting to the genuine interest and intrigue that people have with ‘The Architect – Satoshi Nakamoto’.

 Augmented Reality and the Creative Process